SaccoPerfettoLab/MultiOmicsXplorer/README.md

 **MultiOmicsXplorer** is an interactive and user-friendly R Shiny application designed for the analysis and visualization of multi-omics cancer data.
 The app allows researchers to explore pre-harmonized dataset from CPTAC portal or upload their own to extract protein activity.

 ⚠️ This downloadable version is a demo, since it is not possible to upload large files.
 The simplest and most complete version to use is the web version.
+### It is completely free and does not require any registration.

 🌐 **Web application**:
 👉 [https://perfettolab.bio.uniroma1.it/MultiOmicsXplorer/](https://perfettolab.bio.uniroma1.it/MultiOmicsXplorer/)